xdbfoundation/DigitalBits/docs/software/admin.md

     * digitalbits-core needs access to a database (postgresql for example), which may reside on a different machine on the network
     * other connections can safely be blocked
   * **inbound**: digitalbits-core exposes an *unauthenticated* HTTP endpoint on port `HTTP_PORT` (default 11626)
-    * it is used by other systems (such as Horizon) to submit transactions (so may have to be exposed to the rest of your internal ips)
+    * it is used by other systems (such as Frontier) to submit transactions (so may have to be exposed to the rest of your internal ips)
     *  query information (info, metrics, ...) for humans and automation
     *  perform administrative commands (schedule upgrades, change log levels, ...)